 Many people think the sinuses are in the nose, but they are actually next to the nose.
 Sinuses are about 10 air cavities situated in our face next to, below, above and behind our eyes.
 There is actually a whole litre per day of mucus that is being continuously secreted by the sinuses.
 The mucus is swept imperceptibly into the nose, lungs and throat to protect against foreign particles and infection.
 When there is an infection or inflammation like in sinusitis, there is increased mucus production and the openings of the sinuses are narrowed or blocked.

-Common symptoms are fever, headache, facial/ear/ eye / tooth pressure or pain, nose discharge, block nose, loss of smell and taste.
+Common symptoms are fever, headache, facial/ear/eye/tooth pressure or pain, nose discharge, block nose, loss of smell and taste.
 Cough and sore throat are frequently due to a postnasal back drip from the sinuses.
-A Blood stain is not unusual if there is repeated picking at the nose, heavy blowing of the nose, or severe infections.
-However, if blood stained mucus persists; do see the ENT doctor as a nasopharyngeal cancer must be excluded.
+A Bloodstain is not unusual if there is repeated picking at the nose, heavy blowing of the nose, or severe infections.
+However, if blood-stained mucus persists; do see the ENT doctor as nasopharyngeal cancer must be excluded.
 Nasopharyngeal cancer has a higher incidence in Singapore compared to many other parts of the world.

 In rare cases, there can be complications and emergency treatment must be sought – for example, eye swelling or visual changes, brain infection and invasive fungal infections especially for immunocompromised patients.

-How do I know it is not the common cold or nose allergy?
+How do I know it is not a common cold or nose allergy?

-Cold symptoms due viruses usually continue throughout the day, and last for a week or more.
+Cold symptoms due to viruses usually continue throughout the day and last for a week or more.
 Sinusitis can last even longer, and patients are usually more ill.
 Chronic sinusitis may even result in polyps or infective bony changes around the sinuses that permanently narrow sinus openings.
-Inhalant airborne allergies of the nose usually happen at certain times of the day, e.g. house dust mites’ allergy are worse in the morning and night.
+Inhalant airborne allergies of the nose usually happen at certain times of the day, e.g. house dust mites’ allergy is worse in the morning and night.

-What will my ENT doctor check for in clinic?
+What will my ENT doctor check for in the clinic?

-I usually do a nasal swab for culture sensitivity testing so as to guide treatment, as there are increasingly antibiotic resistant organisms and unusual infections due to increased global connectivity and travel.
-Sometimes, biopsies of polyps and tumors need to be done.
+I usually do a nasal swab for culture sensitivity testing so as to guide treatment, as there are increasingly antibiotic-resistant organisms and unusual infections due to increased global connectivity and travel.
+Sometimes, biopsies of polyps and tumours need to be done.
 Radiology investigations like CT and MRI scans are only needed if medical treatment fails, if complications are suspected or if surgery is planned.